2i2c-org/infrastructure/docs/howto/operate/setup-new-project.md

 Once the client organization provides us with a billing account, we provision a project for them inside the 2i2c.org GCP organization.
-ALl this work happens in the [org-ops](https://github.com/2i2c-org/org-ops) repository.
+All this work happens in the [org-ops](https://github.com/2i2c-org/org-ops) repository.

 1. Edit `projects.tfvars`, adding an entry to `fully_managed_projects`.